Michael-Metz/zeropad/README.md

 `zeropad` loops through directory files alphabetically.
 Thus renaming the files in alphabetical order.
 Therefore be careful if you want your sequence to have a particular order in the end.

 <a name="what-exactly-the-script-does"></a>
-# What the scripts does
+# What the script does
 1. Counts how many files are in the directory
-2. Checks if the this count can be represented in *n* digits
+2. Checks if this count can be represented in *n* digits
 3. Loops through files alphabetically and renames them taking parameters and flags into consideration

 <a name="license"></a>